 One way to invest with the business cycle and diversify an equity portfolio is using sector-based securities and funds.
 In order to employ this type of strategy, you should know how sectors and industries are comprised.

-The production oriented approach focuses on grouping companies that produce similar products or use similar inputs used in the manufacturing process.
-In product oriented approaches, many companies that manufacture products are classified differently than those that provide services, for example.
+The production-oriented approach focuses on grouping companies that produce similar products or use similar inputs used in the manufacturing process.
+In production-oriented approaches, many companies that manufacture products are classified differently than those that provide services, for example.

 Sector classification structures

-There are three main classification schemas.
-They are the Global Industry Classification Standard (GICS), the Industrial Classification Benchmark (ICB), and the Thompson Reuters Business Classification (TRBC).
+There are 3 main classification schemas: The Global Industry Classification Standard (GICS), the Industrial Classification Benchmark (ICB), and the Thomson Reuters Business Classification (TRBC).

-These classification schemas are designed to provide an acceptable and meaningful method for standardizing industry definitions so that comparison and analysis can be conducted between companies, industries, and sectors worldwide, and for creating benchmarks.
+These classification schemas are designed for creating benchmarks and to provide an acceptable and meaningful method for standardizing industry definitions so that comparison and analysis can be conducted between companies, industries, and sectors worldwide.

 |2nd||24 Industry Groups||19 Supersectors||28 Business Sectors|